CBG vs CBD: What’s the Difference?

 CBG and CBD also work on Transient Receptor Potential (TRP) channels.
 By interacting with these ion channels in cell membranes, they double-team pain management and inflammation.

 Pharmaceutical drugs that interact with TRP channels can affect ion flow and have various effects on the body.
-TRP channels are involved in pain perception as well as temperature and taste.
+What type of effects?
+Well, TRP channels are involved in pain perception as well as temperature and taste.

 While CBG and CBD have distinct effects, they can also work synergistically when used at the same time.
+I bet you know this one!
 This phenomenon, known as the “entourage effect,” suggests that cannabinoids and other compounds found in the cannabis plant may enhance each other’s therapeutic potential when consumed together.

 CBD vs CBG Products at MediThrive in SF

-As interest in CBG and CBD continues to grow, an increasing number of products are becoming available on the market.
+An increasing number of products are becoming available on the market as interest in CBG and CBD continues to grow.
 If you are looking for CBG products in San Francisco, stop by MediThrive’s cannabis dispensary in the Mission District.

 - Wyld Pear 1:1 CBG/THC